PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 entry changed.
 Commit and push this repair separately before committing the absolute-final affine/InstanceNorm characterization.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Absolute-final affine/InstanceNorm pair characterization

+The next selected cluster is the adjacent absolute-final affine post-ADD and decomposed-InstanceNorm post-bias cleanup pair.
+Both raw owners receive the primary ModelIR and layout state, return independent one-counter mappings, and sit between boundary-signature cleanup and the normalization/attention owner.

+The focused contract fixes both current targets, exact arguments and order, the signature predecessor, normalization/attention successor, and both lowerer wrappers.
+One strict xfail requires `run_absolute_final_affine_instancenorm_cleanup(shared_model_ir_pass_context)` and one ordered result target.

+Sequential validation under core-only `uv` completed with `676 passed, 1 xfailed in 21.46s` across all affected owner, boundary, terminal, late-binary, store, and architecture contracts.
+The sole expected failure is the unimplemented context owner.
+Focused Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the two-pass context owner and absolute-final site, retain both raw lowerer wrappers and every other caller, update owner-aware occurrence contracts, and validate sequentially.
+Keep the phase-result store at 128/128 and never create, update, or reopen a pull request.